Woudrichem: Naming

+In the region, people now usually say Woerkum or Woerkem.

 Geography

 The municipality is located at 51°49′N 5°0′E in the north of North Brabant just south of the center of the Netherlands.
 It is part of the region of Land van Heusden en Altena.

 The city of Woudrichem is the largest settlement in the municipality.
-It is situated on the southbank of where the rivers Waal and Afgedamde Maas join to form the Boven Merwede.
+It is situated on the south bank of where the rivers Waal and Afgedamde Maas join to form the Boven Merwede.
 The other population centres in the municipality were: